jasonnicholson/regularizeNd/README.md

 # regularizeNd
 Creates a gridded lookup table from scattered data in n dimensions.

-regularizeNd is function written in MATLAB that extends functionality of RegularizeData3d from 2-D input to n-D output.
+regularizeNd is function written in MATLAB that extends functionality of RegularizeData3d from 2-D input to n-D input.
 More background can be found here: https://mathformeremortals.wordpress.com/2013/01/29/introduction-to-regularizing-with-2d-data-part-1-of-3/

 and here